-8.4 Five-Year Evaluation Report
+8.5 Five-Year Periodic Evaluation

-SGMA requires evaluation GSPs regarding their progress toward meeting approved sustainability goals at least every five years.
-SGMA also requires developing a written assessment and submitting this assessment to DWR.
-An evaluation must also be made whenever the GSP is amended.
-A description of the information that will be included in the five-year report is provided below, and would be prepared in a manner consistent with Section 356.4 of the SGMA regulations.
+SGMA requires GSAs to evaluate their GSPs to assess progress toward meeting approved sustainability goals at least every five years or whenever a plan is amended, which must be done through a written assessment submitted to DWR.
+A description of the information that will be included in the Periodic Evaluation is provided below and will be prepared in a manner consistent with Section 356.4 of the SGMA regulations.
+The CBGSA will submit its first Periodic Evaluation in 2025 along with this 2025 GSP.

-8.4.1 Sustainability Evaluation
+8.5.1 Sustainability Evaluation